Monicahs/HTML5-JS-CSS-Projects/README.md

-# HTML5-JS- CSS-Projects
+# SimpleProjects

-Welcome to the HTML5-JS-CSS-Projects repository!
+Welcome to the SimpleProjects repository!
 This repository contains a collection of small web projects developed using HTML, CSS, and JavaScript.
 These projects serve as practical examples to enhance your web development skills and showcase various techniques and features of web technologies.

 ## Projects